tiangolo/blog-posts/the-future-of-fastapi-and-pydantic-is-bright/README.md

 These types of disconcerting problems would be especially inconvenient for newcomers to Python (and probably to many experienced Python developers as well), as the problem is not obvious at all for someone that doesn't know the internals (it wasn't obvious to me, and I built FastAPI and Typer 😅).

 Python is an example of a very inclusive global tech community, welcoming newcomers from all around the world, from many disciplines.
-It is being used to solve the most complex problems, including taking pictures of black holes, running drones on Mars, and building the most sophisticated artifical intelligence systems.
+It is being used to solve the most complex problems, including taking pictures of black holes, running drones on Mars, and building the most sophisticated artificial intelligence systems.
 But at the same time, it's many people's first programing language for its ease of use and its simplicity.
 And many Python developers don't even consider themselves "developers", even while they use it to solve problems.

 So, having an inconvenience like this by default would not be ideal.
 There are other caveats but I don't want to go deeper into the technical details than I already have.
 You can read more about them on the [Pydantic issue](https://github.com/samuelcolvin/pydantic/issues/2678), the [mailing list thread](https://mail.python.org/archives/list/python-dev@python.org/thread/QSASX6PZ3LIIFIANHQQFS752BJYFUFPY/#UITB2A657TAINAGWGRD6GCKWFC5PEBIZ), and [Łukasz's detailed explanation](https://mail.python.org/archives/list/python-dev@python.org/thread/ZBJ7MD6CSGM6LZAOTET7GXAVBZB7O77O/).